kmandalas/webclient-showcase/README.md

 clause but for errors.
 Have in mind that ***doOnSuccess*** also exists and other variants as well

 Let's pause for a moment here and notice that inside our ***doOnError*** method in the end, we call the ***subscribe*** method.
-If you check
-Reactor documentation the ***subscribe*** method and its variants are usually used in order to trigger the execution of a reactive chain of actions.
+If you check the Reactor documentation, the ***subscribe*** method and its variants are usually used in order to trigger the execution of a reactive chain of actions.
 But so far we did not have it anywhere in the code.
 And we did not need it since we return either ***Mono*** or ***Flux*** all the way back to our Rest Controllers.
 They are the ones that perform the ***subscribe*** for us, behind the scenes.
 And as Rossen Stoyanchev says in his must-watch presentation [Guide to "Reactive" for Spring MVC Developers](https://www.youtube.com/watch?v=IZ2SoXUiS7M),